 CIA drones reportedly returned to the attack in North Waziristan.
 A car was destroyed near Datta Khel by two to three missiles and three or four alleged militants, possibly linked to Hafiz Gul Bahadur, were killed.
 The News reported that ‘Witnesses said that drones continued hovering over the area even after the strike that triggered fear among the residents.’
 While security sources said militants were killed, local residents told Pakistan Observer the dead were ‘ordinary tribesmen’ and ‘nothing to do with the militancy’.
 A single source, PakObserver, reported that a second vehicle was damaged in the strike as it passed the target car.
 The attack came at a precipitous time in Pakistan.
 It was launched after a 20 day pause, possibly driven by global Islamic unrest over a blasphemous video produced in the United States.
 Up to 17 Pakistanis had died in protests against the film the previous day.
 AP noted: ‘The latest attack comes despite Pakistani demands to halt the missile strikes.
 It also comes at a time when Pakistani foreign minister Hina Rabbani Khar is visiting Washington to discuss a range of issues, including how to resolve differences over US drone attacks in Pakistan.’
 The strike hit North Waziristan Agency as the Pakistani military and civilian politicians debated an assault on militant positions in the tribal agency.

-References: AFP, IANS, AGI, The News, Express Tribune, Deutsche Welle, Radio Free Europe, Al Jazeera, PTI, The Express (UK), CNN, Associated Press, Daily Times, Pakistan Observer, Dawn, Sana, Nation (Pakistan), Associated Press, DPA, Express Tribune
+References: AFP, IANS, AGI, The News, Express Tribune, Deutsche Welle, Radio Free Europe, Al Jazeera, PTI, The Express (UK), CNN, Associated Press, Daily Times, Pakistan Observer, Dawn, Sana, Nation (Pakistan), Associated Press, DPA, Express Tribune, Bureau

 ♦ 2 injured

-References: DPA, Associated Press, The News, Dawn, Xinhua, The News Tribe, AFP, KUNA, PTI, Express Tribune, CNN, Dawn, Radio Free Europe, New York Times, Long War Journal, The News
+References: DPA, Associated Press, The News, Dawn, Xinhua, The News Tribe, AFP, KUNA, PTI, Express Tribune, CNN, Dawn, Radio Free Europe, New York Times, Long War Journal, The News, Bureau

 ♦ 2-4 reported killed

 A 6am drone strike reportedly targeted a motorbike (or possibly car) near Mir Ali in North Waziristan, killing at least two alleged militants.
 A security official told AFP that ‘US drones fired four missiles on a militant vehicle, killing three rebels.’
 AP cited officials as saying that ‘the men appeared to be foreigners, but that their identities are not known’.
-An Arab was killed, PakObserver suggested, adding that according to some accounts the attack ‘targeted a motorcycle with a couple of projectiles with one missile landing closed [sic] to the bike and the other hitting the directly the bike eliminating both the vehicle and the rider who was an Arab militant’.
+An Arab was killed, PakObserver suggested, targeted a motorcycle with a couple of projectiles with one missile landing closed to the bike and the other hitting the directly the bike eliminating both the vehicle and the rider who was an Arab militant adding that according to some accounts the attack ‘targeted a motorcycle with a couple of projectiles with one missile landing closed [sic] to the bike and the other hitting the directly the bike eliminating both the vehicle and the rider who was an Arab militant’.
 The News also cited locals people who reported that a motorbike carrying two men was struck as it drove through a dry stream bed.

 The villagers said the bodies were disfigured and were beyond recognition.
 The identity of the slain men wasn’t known, but official sources said they were militants.